turingschool/career-development-curriculum-site/resources/resume_resources.md

 * Use a Word doc or a Google Doc (which can be downloaded as a Word doc) to use as your main copy.
 Not all ATS systems can read PDFs.
 * Use a single column.
 * Compare your resume to the job description and pull out key words to highlight in your skills and experience
 * Need some inspiration?
-Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates)
+Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates) or [from Job Hunt](https://www.job-hunt.org/resume-samples/sample-resumes.shtml)

 ## Resume Templates
 Note: not all of these are ATS-ready.
 You can use one of the templates below for a "stylized" resume that can go on your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, but make sure to have a plainer, ATS-ready copy made in Word or Google Docs.